boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

 Parallel derivative of the B field
 ----------------------------------

-To get the parallel nablaients of the :math:`B` field components, start with
+To get the parallel nablaients of the `B` field components, start with

 .. math::